CU-NESS/distpy/README.txt

 Class: DistributionList
 Signature: DistributionList(distribution_tuples=[])
 Description: The DistributionList is a subclass of the Distribution parent class that allows for many (independent) Distribution objects to be combined into one, possibly in transformed space.
 As a result, it implements all of the Distribution methods described above.
 The initialization argument distribution_tuples should be a list of tuples, tup, that could be individually passed to the add_distribution method (see below) through distribution_list.add_distribution(*tup).
 The DistributionList class can also be initialized with no arguments, in which case the user can add distributions one at a time using the add_distribution method below.
 The parameters of the distributions remain unnamed because they can be referred to by their index.
-Method add_distribution(distribution, transforms=None): Adds a distribution to the list, defined in the given transformed space. transforms should be something that can be cast to a TransformList of length distribution.numparams using the cast_to_transform_list function described above in the distpy.transform submodule.
+Method add_distribution(distribution, transforms=None): Adds a distribution to the list, defined in the given transformed space. transforms should be something that can be cast to a TransformList of length distribution.numparams using the TransformList.cast function described above in the distpy.transform submodule.
 If no transforms are given, then the distribution takes inputs and puts out outputs points that are in the same space in which the corresponding distribution is defined.
 Method __getitem__(which): Allows for the user to access another DistributionList that only includes the distributions specified through square bracket indexing. which can be an integer distribution index, a sequence of integer distribution indices, or a slice of distribution indices.
 Method __delitem__(which): Using the same indexing convention as the __getitem__ method, this method allows for deletion of an arbitrary number of the included distributions.
 It is also a magic method that allows for the del keyword to be used alongside square bracket indexing.
 Method continuous_sublist(): Returns a (shallow) copy of this DistributionList containing only the continous distributions.